swetapati22/PyCode-TextEE/ReadMe.md

-# 🧠 Instruction Tuning with Annotation Guidelines
+# 🧠 Instruction Tuning with Annotation Guidelines for Event Extraction (Findings of ACL 2025)
 > Efficient and extensible Event Extraction with Code Prompts and Annotation Guidelines — built on top of [TextEE](https://github.com/ej0cl6/TextEE).

 This repository includes code for: